PeteMaina/Convival-python-codes/README.md

 # Convival-python-codes
-This repository includes some helpful python codes.
+This repository includes some random python codes.

-Some of the files include :
+Some of the file codes include :
-- Checking the rating of any movies
+- File to check the rating of any movie
 - Getting the casts of your favorite/any movie
-- A password generator
+- A strong password generator
 - Number guessing game
-- Conversion of images to PDF's
+- source code for Conversion of images to PDF's
-- conversion of PDF's to images
+- source code for Conversionconversion of PDF's to images
 - calendar in python
-- An audiobook generator from PDF files
+- An audio generator from PDF files
-- A QR code generator
+- A custom QR code generator
 - Rock, paper, scissors game
-- A speedtest checker
+- A speedtest internet speed checker
-- Code to download youtube videos with just a link
+- Code that allows download youtube videos with just a link
 - Checking the rating of any movies with designed UI
 - Tic tac toe game
 - python jokes for programmers